 Mrs A. Fowden - Head of Modern Foreign Languages

 Two Hanban teachers

-Students have two Mandarin lessons every week.
+Pupils have two Mandarin lessons every week.
 We cover the basic introduction to Pinyin, characters and culture.
-Students then start to explore different topics such as numbers, family members, self-introduction, occupation, daily routine, means of transportation, colours, clothing and parts of the body.
+Pupils then start to explore different topics such as numbers, family members, self-introduction, occupation, daily routine, means of transportation, colours, clothing and parts of the body.
 Lessons are taught through games, role-play and other fun-filled activities.

 KS3 Topic Overview and Assessment

 |Year 7||Year 8||Year 9|

 |Hobbies||All About Me||Shopping|

 Pupils' listening, speaking, reading and writing skills are enhanced and challenged during this time.
 Authentic material is extensively used to help pupils improve the four language skills.
 In order to foster pupils’ independent learning, dictionaries and online resources are used under the supervision of the classroom teacher.
 Pupils begin to link their everyday life to the target language and develop abilities to communicate through listening, speaking, reading and writing activities.
 At the end of the course pupils should be able to communicate basic information in Mandarin Chinese.

 KS4 Topic Overview and Assessment